jambolo/advent-of-code-2024/README.md

 ### Day 3

 Trivial again.
 Luckily, Haskell has a regex library and the solution wasn't too hard to figure out once I figured out how to use the regex library.

+### Day 4
+Trivial.
+I added a little cleverness, but otherwise I just did it in a strightforward way.
+I'm glad Haskell has some comprehension and range support.

+### Day 5
+Seems simple enough.